Penn State mark

 • Oversee the entire transaction lifecycle, ensuring alignment with strategic goals and compliance with internal processes

-• Monitor and manage critical lease dates, approvals and project milestones, ensuring timely reporting and strategic, data-driven decision-making
+• Monitor and manage critical lease dates, approvals, and project milestones; ensure strategic data-driven decision-making and timely reporting

-• Prepare financial analyses, craft business cases and recommendations for executives and stakeholders
+• Prepare financial analyses; craft business cases and recommendations for stakeholders

 • Coordinate and collaborate with multiple stakeholders and University departments to ensure all impacts of a proposed transaction are fully vetted before initiation